MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 Finally, you will import sample data into Microsoft Dataverse.

-## High-level lab steps
+High-level lab steps

 To prepare your learning environments you will:

-- Refer to the [data model document](https://github.com/MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/blob/master/Allfiles/Campus%20Management.png) for the metadata description (tables and relationships).
+- Refer to the [data model document](https://github.com/MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/blob/master/Allfiles/Campus Management.png) for the metadata description (tables and relationships).
 You can hold CTRL+click or right click the link to open the data model document in a new window.

-- Create Visit table
+- create Visit table

-- Import Visit data using an Excel spreadsheet
+- import Visit data using an Excel spreadsheet

-## Prerequisites
+Prerequisites

 - Completion of **Module 0 Lab 0 - Validate lab environment**

-## Things to consider before you begin
+Things to consider before you begin

 - Naming conventions - type names carefully.

-## Exercise 1: Create New Table
+Exercise 1: Create New Table

 **Objective:** In this exercise, you will create new custom table for Visits.

-### Task \#1: Create Visit Table and Columns
+Task #1: Create Visit Table and Columns

 The **Visit** table will contain information about the campus visits including the visitor, scheduled times and actual times of each visit.

 We would like to assign each visit a unique number that can be easily entered and interpreted by a visitor when asked during the visit check-in process.

-> We use **Time zone independent** behavior to record date and time information, because time of a visit is always local to the location of the  building and should not change when viewed from a different time zone.
+We use **Time zone independent** behavior to record date and time information, because time of a visit is always local to the location of the building and should not change when viewed from a different time zone.

 1. Sign into [https://make.powerapps.com](https://make.powerapps.com/) (if you are not already signed in)

-1. Select your **[my initials] Practice** environment at the top right if it is not already selected.
+2. Select your **[my initials] Practice** environment at the top right if it is not already selected.

-1. Using the navigation on the left, expand **Dataverse**, and select **Tables**.
+3. Using the navigation on the left, select **Tables**.

-1. Click **+ New table**.
+4. Click **+ New table**, From the menu that appears, select **New Table**.

-1. Enter **Visit** for **Display Name**.
+5. Enter **Visit** for **Display Name**.

-1. Click **Save**.
+6. Click **Save**.

-1. Under the **Schema** section, select **Columns**.
+7. Under the **Schema** section, select **Columns**.

-1. Create  Scheduled Start column
+8. Create Scheduled Start column

 	- Select **+ New column**.